People Behind the Names

 According to Mrs. Beauchamp, “He was a wonderful father and always had time for us girls.
 He had a good sense of humor and was wise in his dealings with his daughters.”
 Mr. Coblentz was a familiar figure on campus and he and his wife often invited Hood students to their home.

-Emory Coblentz was a prominent banker, legislator, financier, churchman, and public spirited citizen who was born and lived his entire life in Middletown, Md.
+Emory Coblentz was a prominent banker, legislator, financier, churchman and public spirited citizen who was born and lived his entire life in Middletown, Maryland.
 The son of Edward F. and Lucinda Betchol Coblentz, he was born in 1869 on a farm which his great-grandfather had acquired southeast of Middletown after emigrating from Germany in 1756.

 In 1887, when the Valley Savings Bank was organized in Middletown, Emory Coblentz accepted the position of assistant cashier.
 One year later, after being admitted to the bar, he started a law practice in Frederick.
 While practicing law he remained affiliated with the bank as a member of the Board of Directors and as the institution’s attorney.
 In 1996 he was named president of the Central Trust Company, while continuing to practice law with other Frederick county attorneys, including Charles McC.
 Mathias and Charles Ross.